SpectoIT/specto-faker/readme.md

 		disabled_val_class: "rel-disabled", //class of disabled option - default css has opacity:0.5 and cursor:not-allowed
 		animated: false, //is faker animated
 		animation_speed: 400, //global value
+		count_selected: false, //valid only for animated faker, are selected_val_class counted for animation
+		count_disables: true, //valid only for animated faker, are disabled_val_class counted for animation
 		on_change: null, //callback function after value has changed //e.g. function(newVal, jsEvent){},

 		/* if you use before_change function you must return a value which correlates to boolean 'true', otherwise change is prevented */